 Remember, unschooling is a philosophy of learning outside of the norm that often allows the child to choose how and what he or she wants to learn; while deschooling is the process of decompressing from the traditional methods of education.
 During deschooling, you might let your child sleep in, choose his or her own books to read, and direct if they want to go to the zoo, a nature hike, or the museum that day.
 Or, maybe your child wants to watch some videos on learning to draw cartoons.
 Or, maybe during your deschooling time you travel to different areas and experience different cultures.

 During the deschooling process, you may actually use the philosophy of unschooling.
 For example, maybe your child expressed an interest in learning more about birds in your state.
 During deschooling, your child may naturally gravitate toward library books about birds, or ask to see the traveling Audubon exhibit that he saw on a commercial, or maybe your child wants to go on a bird watching nature hike.
 Jan Hunt, of NaturalChild.org, writes, “Unschooling children, free from the intimidation of public embarrassment and failing marks, retain their openness to new exploration,” which is something that many of us lose during traditional schooling.

 These facets of the unschooling philosophy are helpful during the deschooling process of switching from traditional thinking to a more open educational concept like homeschooling.
 However, after deschooling you may decide to choose another homeschool methodology that is not unschooling.
 After deschooling, you may decide that you want to follow the Charlotte Mason method or an eclectic method or even another method.
 Or, you may decide that unschooling is a good fit for your family.

-Part of this post was excerpted from the book, “It’s Homeschooling, Not Solitary Confinement” out mid-July 2017.
+Part of this post was excerpted from the book, “It’s Homeschooling, Not Solitary Confinement” — NOW AVAILABLE

 affiliate links are used in this post